 From Gaupne, you can also drive through Luster to Skjolden and Fortun.

 Stay at Skjolden Hotel, a beautiful hotel with local food down by innermost part of the Lustrafjord.
 You can hike into the Mørkrisdalen Valley from Skjolden and the Fortunsdalen Valley from Fortun.
-The Fortunsdalen Valley is more spectacular the deeper into the valley you drive, but drive carefully.
-At the end of the road lies Nørdstedalsseter Mountain Lodge, a good starting point for mountaineering.

 Sognefjellet Mountain Road – The Top of Norway

-The Lustrafjord – Accommodation
+The Lustrafjord – Hotels and Accommodation

-Jostedalen – Jostedal Hotell
+Jostedal – Jostedal Hotell

-Jostedalen – Jostedal Camping
+Jostedal – Jostedal Camping

 Fortun/Hurrungane – Turtagrø Hotel